 Eligible undergraduate, graduate and professional students have access to Direct Unsubsidized Loans.
 Direct Unsubsidized Loans are like Direct Subsidized Loans, but they don’t subsidize interest.

 Instead, interest accrues immediately, and students are responsible for any interest as soon as funds are disbursed.
 However, while a student is enrolled at least half time in school, or in deferment or forbearance, they can choose to not make interest payments.
 This will cause the accrued interest to capitalize — in other words, be added to the total loan balance.

-The interest rate on Direct Unsubsidized Loans is 4.99 percent for undergraduate borrowers and 6.54 percent for graduate and professional borrowers.
-An origination fee of 1.057 percent applies prior to loan disbursal.
+The interest rate on Direct Unsubsidized Loans is 5.50 percent for undergraduate borrowers and 7.05 percent for graduate and professional borrowers.
+An origination fee of 1.057 percent applies before loan disbursal.

 Direct PLUS Loan

 A Direct PLUS Loan is available to eligible graduate or professional students or eligible parents of an undergraduate student.
 Depending on the borrower, it’s commonly referred to as either a “grad PLUS loan” or a “parent PLUS loan.”

 Direct PLUS Loans are not need-based.
 They require a credit check, and you must meet the Department of Education’s borrower requirements to be approved.
 However, applicants who don’t have strong credit might still be awarded funding if they can provide an endorser for the loan.
-An endorser is similar to a co-signer, since they guarantee that they’ll repay the loan if you can’t.
-You might also be awarded a PLUS Loan despite poor credit history if you have proof of an extenuating circumstance that led to your adverse credit.
+An endorser is similar to a co-signer since they guarantee they’ll repay the loan if you can’t.
+You might also be awarded a PLUS Loan if you have proof of an extenuating circumstance that led to your adverse credit.

-The interest rate on grad PLUS and parent PLUS loans is currently 7.54 percent, and they have an origination fee equal to 4.228 percent of the total loan amount.
+The interest rate on grad PLUS and parent PLUS loans is 8.05 percent, and they have an origination fee equal to 4.228 percent of the total loan amount.

 Direct Consolidation Loan

 Borrowers who’ve taken out multiple federal student loans can simplify their repayment experience through a Direct Consolidation Loan.
-This type of loan combines all of your eligible outstanding federal loans into one loan, with one monthly payment and one fixed interest rate.
+This type of loan combines all your eligible outstanding federal loans into one loan, with one monthly payment and one fixed interest rate.
 To consolidate your loans, you’ll need to be in repayment already.